tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

     Navigate with keyboard arrow buttons to an element, e.g. Add, Sampler, HTTP Request Press Enter on keyboard
 Result: Nothing happens.
-Expected: That the selected element is inserted”
+Expected: That the selected element is insertedï¿½
-Benefits: better user’s experience
+Benefits: better userï¿½s experience

 *Bug #54525*:
           Related issue(s): [Bug#22076](https://issues.apache.org/bugzilla/show_bug.cgi?id=22076)
-User described this issue as stated below:
-“The ability to search and replace when creating new variables would be very useful.
+User described this issue as stated below: ï¿½The ability to search and replace when creating new variables would be very useful.

 It would be an even greater enhancement if there were a button available on the User Defined Variables form that would allow me to:

-‘Find any occurrences of the [MYVALUE] string and replace with '${[MYVARNAME]}'".
+ï¿½Find any occurrences of the [MYVALUE] string and replace with '${[MYVARNAME]}'".
-Benefits: saving the time, risk and effort of having to go through the plan and complete this process manually’. “
+Benefits: saving the time, risk and effort of having to go through the plan and complete this process manuallyï¿½. ï¿½

 ###Hardware description
 The preliminary bug verification will be performed on Windows 7 Home Premium (x64-bit, Intel Core i7), Windows 7 Professional (x64-bit, Intel Pentium).